karlkemistersheppard/Terminal_App/README.md

 #### R5- Identify any code style guide or styling conventions that the application will adhere to.

 Code styling for the Terminal Application is designed to be simplistic, clean and easy to read.
-The general styling is based on each code block or method to be wrapped in a #HEADING and followed by a trailing #END to ensure whoever is reading the syntax can clearly identify when a method is called.
+The general styling is based on each code block or method to be wrapped in a #HEADING and followed by a trailing #END to ensure whoever is reading the syntax can identify when a method is called.

 All code blocks are invoked from external .rb files either using $global variable/values or wrapped in def methods to ensure that the main index.rb file is kept as clean as possible.
 The styling convention of the index.rb file is laid out from top to bottom following the same flow in the methods.rb file.
 Each method is labelled with meaningful titles to ensure that it’s easy to read and follow.

-There are a few code blocks that are exempt from this styling, specifically the tty-progress bar that even though it works without issues- when wrapped inside a def method causes the progress bar to prints a random value to the screen but displays no error.
+There are a few code blocks that are exempt from this styling, specifically the tty-progress bar that even though it works without issues- when wrapped inside a def method causes the progress bar to print a random value to the screen but displays no error.

 Additional styling that was added later on in the development of the application was the conversion from standard STDIN.gets.chomp user input to TTY-Prompt to simplify the UX and Error Handling issues associated with incorrect user input.